 As a new father, I didn’t have time to take care of my baby, write on Financial Samurai, and spend time analyzing each individual real estate crowdfunding investment.
 Therefore, when I was told RealtyShares would launch a fund with a minimum $250,000 investment, I went for it.

 I’m a big believer in investing in the heartland of America through RealtyShares.
 Heartland real estate is much cheaper and the net rental yields are much higher.
 After I sold my San Francisco rental property for $2,740,000, equal to 30X annual gross rent, I had $1.8 million in proceeds after paying off the mortgage and fees.

 My $500,000 investment in the fund could conceivably generate $75,000 a year, or $15,000 MORE than what I was earning in net rent with a $2,740,000 property.
 This is the power of real estate crowdfunding and diversification.
-My goal has been to always generate as much passive income as possible in order for my wife and I never to have to go back to work again.
+My goal has been to always generate as much passive income as possible.
+The goal is for my wife and I never to have to go back to work again.

 Below is a snapshot of our latest passive income stream.
-The real estate crowdfunding section is light and conservation because they are all equity investments that take 3 – 5 years to pay out.
+Notice how significant real estate and crowdfunding is.

 In 2018, I invested another $300,000 in the fund for a total of $800,000.
 I’m glad I did because the stock market has been rocky and the real estate market has softened in expensive coastal city markets like NYC and SF.
 The great opportunity in my mind is Middle America real estate.

 I’m thankful the tax situation is much easier than expected.
 Even if you have to file a K-1 for each individual investment, it takes at most 10 minutes if you using an online tax software.